 - Animal carriers disallowed from carrying any other goods

-- An Act of the Parliament of India enacted for protection of wild animals, birds and plants
+- An Act of the Parliament of India enacted for the protection of wild animals, birds, and plants

 - Among other reforms, the Act established schedules of protected plant and animal species; hunting or harvesting these species was largely outlawed

-- Categorizes native Indian wildlife into 5 schedules which mandate varying degrees of protection
+- Categories native Indian wildlife into 5 schedules which mandate varying degrees of protection